Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

 - Connect with our Security Guardians: info@valorem.xyz

 \* Valorem Clear currently does not support fee-on-transfer or rebasing ERC-20 tokens.
-Any tokens which alter the quantity a user holds would need to be wrapped in order to be compatible.
+Any token that can change quantity over time must be wrapped in order to be compatible.